The Dharma with a Twist: Silent Retreat

-Anyone interested in Buddhist Psychology and/or mindfulness-based interventions with an existing mindfulness practice.
+Anyone interested in Buddhist Psychology and/or mindfulness-based programs with an existing mindfulness practice.
 Ideal for practitioners of mindfulness meditation who would like to develop their skills of inquiry and knowledge of the Dharma.
 All professionals who are teaching mindfulness-based interventions would benefit greatly from this retreat as would MBSR/MBCT program graduates.
 Please note that this retreat is designed to help deepen your meditation practice; it is not intended as a mental healthcare service.

 Timing: Four- or five-day silent retreat

 Fee: Varies based on whether online or in-person and, if in-person, the retreat location and your choice of single or double accommodation.